 Nowadays genetic testing permits the laboratory diagnosis of NF1 in as many as 95%, although ...

-Clinical diagnosis requires the presence of at least 2 criteria to confirm the presence of neurofibromatosis type 1 (NF1) 1.
+Clinical diagnosis requires the presence of at least two criteria to confirm the presence of neurofibromatosis type 1 (NF1) 1.

-These diagnostic criteria of can be remembered by the mnemonic:
+These diagnostic criteria can be remembered with the mnemonic:

-C: café-au-lait spots (>6 evident during one year)
+C: café-au-lait spots (greater than six seen during one year)

 Thoracic manifestations of neurofibromatosis type 1 (NF1), or von Recklinghausen disease, are related to pulmonary and mediastinal features of this multisystem neurocutaneous disorder, which is the most common phakomatosis.